opencast/opencast/docs/guides/api/docs/index.md

 ### Processing of updates
-Whenever a client sends updated information to the Application API, it will forward that information to the corresponding Opencast Matterhorn services (3), which in turn will process the data and send messages to the message bus accordingly (4).
+Whenever a client sends updated information to the Application API, it will forward that information to the corresponding Opencast services (3), which in turn will process the data and send messages to the message bus accordingly (4).
 The messages are consumed by the Application API’s data store and can be served to its clients from now on.
 The corresponding requests along with the data structures and potential responses are defined later on in